HEMANGANI/Music-Generation-Using-WGAN-GP-and-Self-Attention-Mechanism/README.md

 This repository contains the implementation of a music generation model using Wasserstein Generative Adversarial Networks with Gradient Penalty (WGAN-GP), enhanced with a self-attention mechanism designed to create melodic compositions.
 This project aims to explore the capabilities of GANs in the realm of music generation.
 Utilizing the 17-track Lakh Pianoroll Dataset, the model applies advanced techniques to generate high-quality and coherent musical sequences through stable training and capturing extensive musical patterns.

+Conducted a human listener study where 30% identified AI-generated pieces, and 90% found the music pleasing.

 ## Model Architecture

 ### Generator Network (GenConvNet)